Frequently Asked Questions

 Please don't hesitate to check with library staff if you have any questions.

-All Interlibrary Loans are processed through the Charlottetown Centre Library.
-Individuals may submit ILL requests in person, in a form on our website, or directly from EBSCO citations in our online databases.
-All requests must be verified by library staff; that is, a fully documented bibliographic reference must be presented.
-A photocopy of the citation will expedite the processing of paper requests.
+All requests are processed through the Charlottetown Centre Library.
+Individuals may submit requests in person, in a form on our website, or directly from EBSCO citations in our online databases.

 What is the Liaison Program?